markuswess/waves/_sources/modelling/acoustic_td.md

 \partial_t\rho+\nabla\cdot (\rho v)=0,
 ```
 where $\partial_t$ denotes the time-derivative and $\nabla\cdot$ the divergence.
+Note that these balance relations ad-hoc hold only in integral form (integration over each volume and time) and can be stated pointwise only for sufficiently regular functions.

 For our model we choose $p,v$ to be the primal quantities.

 To close our system of equations we need another equation which is provided by the